11 REASONS TO VISIT QUÉBEC CITY, QC

 Staatsbibliothek Bamberg

-Then, take a look at the Staatsbibliothek Bamberg (Bamberg State Library) (Domplatz 8, 96049 Bamberg) next door.
-It was founded in 1803, and has been a part of the New Residence estate since 1966.
-Here you can look at more than 1,000 unique medieval manuscripts, and three among those are part of the UNESCO Memory of the World Register.
+Then, take a look at the Staatsbibliothek Bamberg (Bamberg State Library) next door.
+It was founded in 1803 and has been a part of the New Residence estate since 1966.

 728*90

 This library collates the collections of the formerly existing monasteries of the Bamberg area and the old Bamberg University.
-It’s nice to take a break from exploring Bamberg here, and look at some of its books.
-Admission is free, and the historic ceiling looks super impressive as well!
+It’s nice to take a break from exploring Bamberg here and look at some of its books.
+Admission is free and the historic ceiling looks super impressive as well!

 The Staatsbibliothek Bamberg and some cool antique books!